What is global public health?

 What are the required courses?

 There are three required courses: PB HLTH 112, PB HLTH 250A, and PB HLTH 141.
 Students then must select two elective courses from the following: PB HLTH 150B, PB HLTH 150D, PB HLTH 162A, PB HLTH 118.
-Currently, only UC Berkeley students are eligible to select the global public health internship/seminar (PB HLTH 196/197) as one of the elective courses.
+Currently, only UC Berkeley students are eligible to select the global public health internship/seminar (PB HLTH 196/197 for Summer 2017) as one of the elective courses.
 The internship/seminar is not available to non-UC Berkeley students.
 Additional requirements apply to students who are interested in pursuing the internship.
+Please note if you have taken PB HLTH 142, this course may be applied to the minor in place of PB HLTH 141.

 What is required to select the global public health internship/seminar as an elective course?